mllejuly/2048-AI/README.md

 # 2048 AI

-The project implemented an advanced version of classical game 2048 with tree search and machine learning algorithm.
+The project implemented an advanced version of classical game 2048 with Monte Carlo Tree Search.

 Specifically, it has the following modifications:
 * **Game Mode**: Game players are allowed to swipe horizontally, vertically, and diagonally.
 * **Board Size**: The game board is 4x4 by default, and can be enlarged up to 10×10.